Inca Trail 2027 Limited spots! Book in advance & secure your place Secure Your Spot

 Luggage for the Inca Trail

-Machu Picchu Trek Packing List
+The Ultimate Machu Picchu Trek Packing List by IncaTrailPeru

-Written by: Incatrailhikeperu May 7, 2022
+Written by: Incatrailhikeperu May 28, 2026

-So you are planning to trek the famous Inca Trail or any Alternative Trek to Machu Picchu?
+So, you are planning to trek the famous Inca Trail or any Alternative Trek to Machu Picchu?

 Duffle bag for the hike